Dermal Fillers Sydney

 - Softer fillers may last 6-12 months and thicker fillers up to 12-18 months

-- Low risk of complications: our Cosmetic Nurse Specialists EACH have over 25 years injecting experience
+- Low risk of complications: our Cosmetic Nurses each have over 25 years injecting experience

 - Resume work immediately or next day (if swelling or bruising are present)

 Dermal fillers can help address various signs of skin ageing on your face, neck, decolletage and hands.
 The majority of fillers used today are made up of a substance that is naturally found in your body known as hyaluronic acid, a complex sugar.
-Once injected, it may add hydration, volume, fullness, lifts, or contours, to the treatment area.
-Also, it can soften or reduce fine wrinkles and sharper lines, or to gently define a lip edge.
-This results in an over-all, well-defined, smoother, and youthful appearance.
+It may be sought by patients looking for more skin hydration, volume, fullness, lifts, or contours, to the treatment area.
+Also, for people looking to soften or reduce fine wrinkles and sharper lines, or to gently define a lip edge.
 Another popular filler (for specific needs) is sourced from calcium, also natural to our bodies.

-At Form & Face Clinic Sydney, our Cosmetic Nurse Specialists will use different strengths and types of premium fillers to best suit your cosmetic needs.
+At Form & Face Clinic Sydney, our Cosmetic Nurses will use different strengths and types of premium fillers to suit your cosmetic needs.

 NOTE: Due to the Therapeutic Goods Administration’s (TGA) medical regulations, no clinic or person is allowed to use the brand names of products for marketing purposes.